noprompt/frak/README.md

 A frak pattern is constructed from a trie of characters and a renderer which processes it.
-As characters are added to the trie, data information about as which branches are terminal are stored in it's branches.
+As characters are added to the trie, data such as such as which characters are terminal are stored in it's branches.

 During the rendering process frak analyzes each branch and attempts to emit the most concise regular expression possible.
-Additional post operations are applied after the rendering to improve the expression where possible.
+Additional post operations are applied after rendering to improve the expression where possible.

 ## Why?